 Routine eye exam findings have often led clinicians to discover undiagnosed sleep apnea.
 It is important for patients known to have sleep apnea to have regular eye examinations to identify any ocular condition that may be impacted by OSA.

 Duchin D. Obstructive Sleep Apnea and Ocular Disorders.
-Lynchburg Journal of Medical Science.
+University of Lynchburg DMSc Doctoral Project Assignment Repository.
 2022; 4(4).

 Available when accessing via a campus IP address or logged in with a University of Lynchburg email address.

 Off-campus users can also use 'Off-campus Download' button above for access.